TheSoftwareHouse/babelsheet-js/docs-src/services.md

 Remember to [create .env file](/../configuration#configuration-file) before generating translations.

-<small>If you wont provide `REFRESH_TOKEN` in `.env` file or `data.json` file, babelsheet will automatically open browser to create such token, and save will save it in right storage - you can change read and write storages, check it [here](/../configuration#set-refresh-token-read-providers).</small>
+<small>If you wont provide `REFRESH_TOKEN` in `.env` file or `data.json` file, babelsheet will automatically open browser to create such token, and will save it in right storage - you can change read and write storages, check it [here](/../development#set-refresh-token-read-providers).</small>

 **Options**
 <details>